Contestation of Reforms to the WTO Notification Procedures: Inclusive Approach or More Differential Treatment?

 This blog also appeared on the International Economic Law and Policy Blog.

-By Vineet Hedge, PhD researcher in International Law, and Professor Dr. Jan Wouters, Professor of International Law and International Organizations, KU Leuven, and Director of the Leuven Centre for Global Governance Studies, Belgium
+Vineet Hegde, PhD researcher in International Law, and Professor Dr. Jan Wouters, Professor of International Law and International Organizations, KU Leuven, and Director of the Leuven Centre for Global Governance Studies, Belgium.